 • There are extra sheets, blankets and pillows in the linen closet upstairs and/or the armoire.
 Towels are located in the cabinet above the toilet in the main bathroom and in under the vanity in the ensuite bathroom.
-Kitchen towels are located in the kitchen main bathroom cupboards above the dryer.
-There may be a fee charged for overuse of linens being used to make extra beds on the sofa, floor, etc.
+Kitchen towels are located in the kitchen drawer left of the sink.
+There may be an fee charged for overuse of linens being used to make extra beds on the sofa, floor, etc.